Circaevum/circaevum-dao-phase-1/README.md

 - Incentivize long-term contributions
 - Keep the company lean and balanced
 - Provide an intuitive model for equity distribution
+- Serve as a flywheel for innovation and growth
 - Be visualized using Circaevum, naturally

 ---